vinomaster/dawn/README.rst

 Each guide package contains:

-* README.rst - A Restructured Text fiel describing purpose of the guide
+* README.rst - A Restructured Text file describing purpose of the guide
 * <name>_guide.<ext> - The guide template file, where <name> is the name of the guide package and <ext> is the type of file (.txt, .md, etc)

 Additionally, guide packages may also incude: